nofuss/songbook/Bass/notes.md

 X 20) I BELIEVE IN A THING CALLED LOVE by The Darkness Straightforward riff based rock tune.

-21) YOU GIVE LOVE A BAD NAME by Bon Jovi More Bon Jovi, more 8th note rock.
+X 21) YOU GIVE LOVE A BAD NAME by Bon Jovi More Bon Jovi, more 8th note rock.

-22) COME AS YOU ARE by Nirvana Some seattle grunge – 8th note style!
+X 22) COME AS YOU ARE by Nirvana Some seattle grunge – 8th note style!

 23) I SAW HER STANDING THERE by The Beatles Another McCartney line, this one’s a good right hand workout, lots of 8th notes at a brisk tempo (approx 160 BPM).